-New Jersey’s state law enforcement provides criminal history record information (CHRI) to businesses, government agencies and also the general public.
-They offer different ways to obtain records for specific purposes.
+NJ state law enforcement provides criminal record information (CHRI) to businesses, government agencies and also the general public.
+They offer different ways to obtain New Jersey arrest records for specific purposes.
 They allow someone to get a copy of their own via fingerprints.
 They have forms on their website that individuals can download to request a copy of someone else’s criminal history along with arrest records.
-Except when requesting a copy of their own, a person can ask for a name-based records request.
+Except when requesting a copy of their own, a person can ask for a name-based state records request.

 The crime rate has decreased over the past decade in New Jersey, going from 29,933 crimes in 2006 to 19,981 by 23% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Any law enforcement officer in the state of New Jersey has the right to arrest someone.
-As defined by New Jersey Law "law enforcement officer" means any person who is employed as a permanent full-time member of any State, county or municipal law enforcement agency, department, or division of those governments who is statutorily empowered to act for the detection, investigation, arrest, conviction, detention, or rehabilitation of persons violating the criminal laws of this State and statutorily required to successfully complete a training course approved by, or certified as being substantially equivalent to such an approved course, by the Police Training Commission pursuant to P.L.1961, c.56 (C.52:17B-66 et seq.).”
+Any law enforcement officer in this state has the right to arrest someone.
+As defined by NJ Law "law enforcement officer" means any person who is employed as a permanent full-time member of any State, county or municipal law enforcement agency, department, or division of those governments who is statutorily empowered to act for the detection, investigation, arrest, conviction, detention, or rehabilitation of persons violating the criminal laws of this State and statutorily required to successfully complete a training course approved by, or certified as being substantially equivalent to such an approved course, by the Police Training Commission pursuant to P.L.1961, c.56 (C.52:17B-66 et seq.).”

 Arrests will stay on a criminal record indefinitely if the person does not apply to have them expunged.
 With arrests that did not result in a conviction or were never charged, offenders can petition the court immediately to have them removed.
 For minor drug and alcohol charges offenders must wait six months to a year then they can apply.
 For more severe convictions they must wait 1, 2, 3, 5, or 6 years before applying to have them expunged.
 First, they must also comply with a list of regulations before starting the application process.
 They must also complete their full sentence before applying.